Hard 'n Phirm

-Hard 'n Phirm was a comedy/parody musical duo based in Los Angeles.
-The members are Chris Hardwick and Mike Phirman.
-They began performing at UCLA in 1994, but broke up in 1997, to reform 7 years later.
-After the success of their song "Rodeohead" (a bluegrass-style medley of covers of Radiohead songs), they released their first and only album to date: Horses and Grasses.
-The album includes the song "Pi," which gained popularity from its music video, which was directed by Keith Schofield.
+Hard 'n Phirm were a comedy/parody musical duo from Los Angeles, California consisting of members Chris Hardwick & Mike Phirman.
+The duo began performing together at UCLA in 1994 but would eventually break up in 1997, only to reunite 7 years later in 2004 and resume performing for another 5 years — ultimately breaking up for good in 2009.
+After the success of their song "Rodeohead" (a bluegrass-style medley of Radiohead covers), the duo released what would turn out to be their first and only album: Horses and Grasses — featuring their song "Pi," which had gained popularity from its music video, directed by Keith Schofield.

 Television and Internet specials

 In 2008, the duo aired their own special for Comedy Central Presents, which included performances of "American Dinosaurs", "Anything", a reprise of "Pi", and included the unreleased song "Not Illegal" as well as their performance art piece "Def Poetry Spam".
 In 2007 they appeared on the comedy compilation Comedy Death-Ray.
 In February 2008, the group won the Effinfunny.com Comedian of the Year Award.
 Phirman also voiced the character Narrator's Brother in the WordGirl episode "Mecha-Mouse".

-They have written a number of television and podcast theme songs, including the theme to Doug Benson's long-running podcast Doug Loves Movies as well as Benson's 2010 Comedy Central series The Benson Interruption.
+They have written a number of television and podcast theme songs, including the theme to Doug Benson's podcast Doug Loves Movies as well as Benson's 2010 Comedy Central series The Benson Interruption.